The December 2020 Great Conjunction

 Generally speaking, a conjunction is when two objects appear close to each other in the sky.
 A conjunction of Jupiter and Saturn—which only happens about once every 20 years—is called a great conjunction.

 In the technical language of astronomers, there are a number of ways to define a conjunction.
 One way is to say it is the moment of minimum separation between two objects as viewed from the Earth.
-By this definition, the 2020 great conjunction of Jupiter and Saturn will occur at about 18:20 UTC on December 21.
-Convert to your time zone
+By this definition, the 2020 great conjunction of Jupiter and Saturn occurred at about 18:20 UTC on December 21.

-As November begins, Jupiter and Saturn are five degrees apart, which is the width of your three middle fingers held at arm's length.
+As November began, Jupiter and Saturn were five degrees apart, which is the width of your three middle fingers held at arm's length.
 (Another way to think about angular distances in the sky is to remember that the Moon's size is about half a degree.)
-At the start of December, the planets will be two degrees apart, and still moving closer together.
+At the start of December, the planets were two degrees apart, and still moving closer together.

-A few days before December 21, a thin Crescent Moon will pass close to Jupiter and Saturn in the sky.
-In the Western Hemisphere, the Moon will be closest to the two planets on December 16.
-In the Eastern Hemisphere, it will be closest on December 17.
+A few days before December 21, a thin Crescent Moon passed close to Jupiter and Saturn in the sky.
+In the Western Hemisphere, the Moon was closest to the two planets on December 16.
+In the Eastern Hemisphere, it was closest on December 17.

 Just 0.1 Degrees Apart on December 21

-Jupiter and Saturn will continue to be an impressive sight in the early evenings following December 21.
-During January 2021, however, the two planets will become lost in the glare of the Sun.
+Jupiter and Saturn continued to be an impressive sight in the early evenings following December 21.
+During January 2021, however, the two planets became lost in the glare of the Sun.

 Why Do Conjunctions Happen?

 The solar system is the shape of a thin disk: the Earth, the Moon, and the planets orbit the Sun in roughly the same plane.
 Astronomers call this plane the ecliptic.
 Because of this alignment, the Sun, the Moon, and the five planets visible to the naked eye—Mercury, Venus, Mars, Jupiter, and Saturn—follow the same general path as they travel across the Earth's sky.